MysteriousDancer/Sacred-Conquest/Readme.txt

-Special thanks to Zoramine Fae, Nullsynth, and 7743.
+Special thanks to Zoramine Fae, Nullsynth, Automina, and 7743.

+Check credits.txt for the rest of the credits.

 This is a demake of Fire Emblem Fates: Conquest.